 This product uses smartphone native functionality, including GPS and built-in accelerometers, without needing to connect to an embedded or installed unit.
-Drivers download the app, and place their phones into a vehicle mount.
-The company thinks it’s solved some of the difficulties of using the highly mobile phone to track vehicle motion.
+Fleet drivers download the app, and place their smartphones into a vehicle mount.
+The company thinks it’s solved some of the difficulties of using the highly mobile phone to track fleet vehicle motion.

 The business case is straightforward.
 GreenRoad Smartphone Edition is designed to broaden the company’s market, appealing to the kind of business and delivery fleets characterized by rapid vehicle turnover, short-term leases and rotating fleet equipment.

 The penetration of fleet telematics solutions in the United States is approximately 15 percent, according to company chairman and CEO Jim Heeger, with penetration of fleet driver performance and safety applications even lower.
 “By porting the fleet solution to the smartphone and being able to do the data capture there, you take out the need for a dedicated device in the vehicle.
 And that opens up the market to new fleets for which it otherwise wouldn’t be economical,” he says.

 Eventually, GreenRoad does plan to tie this application to the car’s systems, likely via a Bluetooth dongle connecting with the engine connection module.
 That would allow the application to access odometer and other readings from the engine.